 19. Fresh corn and blue potato hash

 Fights depression.
 Don’t worry, these potatoes aren’t moldy, but they are delicious ways to get happy.
 Blue potatoes (and their skins) are loaded with anthocyanins and iodine, nutrients that reduce inflammation in the brain and help regulate mood.
 This creative recipe adds an extra bonus with the mood-boosting B vitamins in spinach.

 Snacks and Desserts

 Boosts alertness and beats stress.
-This crunchy combo is filled with monounsaturated fats that help prevent blood sugar crashes, a major cause of grouchiness.
-Plus they can increase levels of serotonin, a neurotransmitter that regulates mood (and digestion) Metablomics unveils urinary changes in subjects with metabolic syndrome following 12-week nut consumption.
+This crunchy combo helps stabilize blood sugar, blocking the risk of a sugar crash (and a major case of grouchiness).
+Plus nuts can increase levels of serotonin, a neurotransmitter that regulates mood (and digestion) Metablomics unveils urinary changes in subjects with metabolic syndrome following 12-week nut consumption.
 Tulipani, S., Llorach, R., Jauregui, O., et al. Department of Nutrition and Food Science, University of Barcelona, Barcelona, Spain.
 Journal of Proteome Research, 2011;10(11):5047-58. .
 And a smidge of dark chocolate can prevent sluggishness with high levels of theobromine, a stimulant similar to caffeine.
 Plus even a few bites of the sweet stuff can reduce levels of sneaky stress hormones.